Mechanical television: Flying spot scanners

 In 1928, Ray Kell from the United States' General Electric proved that flying spot scanners could work outdoors.
 The scanning light source must be brighter than other incident illumination.

 Kell was the engineer who ran a 24-line camera that telecast pictures of New York governor Al Smith.
-Smith was accepting the Democratic nomination for presidency.
+Smith was accepting the Democratic nomination for the presidency.
 As Smith stood outside the capital in Albany, Kell managed to send usable pictures to his associate Bedford at station WGY, which was broadcasting Smith's speech.
 The rehearsal went well, but then the real event began.
 The newsreel cameramen switched on their floodlights.